 I met Tony when I first moved back to Indiana from New Jersey.
 He and his best friend were living in my parents’ (totally not creepy, apartment-style) basement, and I inserted myself into their lives because I had literally moved home and back into my high school bedroom.
 So I didn’t leave them any choice.
 We were roommates!

 That was one of the best years of my adult life, and I spent a bunch of it with Tony.
 You know how you have your best friend and then your “best guy friend” or, for guys (hello, by the way!) your “best girl friend”?
 Tony quickly became my best guy friend (BGF), and that’s how I still explain him to people.
 Another way I describe him is: “no, we’re just friends.”

 If I had a dollar for every person who has insinuated, questioned, or suggested a romantic scenario involving the two of us, I’d have at least like $100.
 And I would take those dollars and trade them in for one solid Benjamin.
-And then I would frame it as a trophy because I’ve had to endure a lot of these comments, people!
-And then I would probably break into the frame to use the money on Chipotle or something because, let’s face it: Chipotle is delicious.
+And then I would frame it as a trophy because I’ve had to endure a lot of these comments.
+And then I would probably break into the frame to use the money on Chipotle or something.

 In Mindy Kaling’s book Why Not Me? there’s a chapter about her friendship with writer/actor B.J.
 Novak.
 (I’ve heard her respond to questions about their platonic relationship a lot, and I’d like to think she would join me for a burrito purchased with my $100 bill.)
 Reading about their dynamic makes me think of Tony, especially when she says she “just wants to impress him.”
 I know that may seem like a strange foundation for a friendship, but I think it boils down to a genuine admiration and respect for someone — and hoping you can fool them into thinking you’re a worthwhile person to hang out with.
 I’ve been successful thus far.